Rod Bernstine: Regular season

+Playoffs

-Personal
+Personal life

-Bernstine and his ex-wife, Stephanie met at Bryan High School in Bryan, Texas.
-They began dating while both were students and Texas A&M University.
+Bernstine and his ex-wife Stephanie met at Bryan High School in Bryan, Texas.
+They began dating while both were students and at Texas A&M University.
 They have two children.
 They all reside in the Denver, Colorado area.

 Bernstine's older brother Nehames "Pookie" Bernstine played baseball for Lewis-Clark College in Lewiston, Idaho.
 Pookie Bernstine was selected by the Cleveland Indians in the 5th Round (118th overall) of the 1982 amateur entry draft (June-Reg).

-Bernstine's son, Roderick E. Bernstine, Jr., signed a letter of intent to play basketball for University of Denver in November 2012, but transferred to the University of North Dakota after only one season.
+Bernstine's son, Roderick E. Bernstine Jr., signed a letter of intent to play basketball for the University of Denver in November 2012, but transferred to the University of North Dakota after only one season.
 His nephew, Jordan, was a safety who formerly played for the Washington Redskins.